 The term “executive function” refers to the cognitive control processes of the brain that impact all domains of behavior.
-Executive functions allow us to organize information for learning, prioritize ideas or assignments, initiate tasks, set goals and develop plans for how to attain them, plan steps for problem solving, shift flexibly between big ideas and details and between one task and another, hold and mentally manipulate information, and focus our attention.
+Executive functions allow us to organize information for learning, prioritize ideas or assignments, initiate tasks, set goals and develop plans for how to attain them, plan steps for problem- solving, shift flexibly between different ideas or tasks, hold and mentally manipulate information, and focus our attention.

-At Engaging Minds, we recognize the importance of strengthening and mastering Executive Function skills and learning strategies as a foundation for academic success.
-We believe so strongly in the significance of skill acquisition that we integrate Executive Function skill work with our academic content support from our very first session with each student.
-Our goal at Engaging Minds is to create for students a toolbox of learning strategies and skills they can apply in a variety of situations to help support their executive brain functions.
+At Engaging Minds, we recognize the importance of strengthening and mastering executive function skills and learning strategies as a foundation for academic success.
+We believe so strongly in skill acquisition that we integrate executive function tools and strategies with our academic content support from our very first session.
+Our goal is to create a toolbox of learning strategies and skills for students to apply in a variety of situations to help support their executive brain functions.

 Engaging Minds students learn how to:

 - Break down large assignments into smaller, more manageable pieces

 - Track daily homework, plan ahead, and keep up-to-date on long-term assignments